akouz/HBus/Devices/03_WiFi_Gateway/WiFi_Gateway/README.md

 will be converted to MQTT message with payload {val:3} and topic name "**HBus/topic0**".

-Gateway is subscribed to topics topic_base\#.
+Gateway is subscribed to topics **topic_base))/#.
 Messages from MQTT broker to that topic will be processed as follows:
   * topic_base and "/" removed
   * if remining TopicName is registered by Gateway then corresponding TopicId is used to nake MQTT-SN message
   * resulting MQTT-SN message broadcasted to HBus